tlqtangok/httpd_conf/README.md

 curl --digest  -u  'jd:pw' "http://localhost:10248/uploads/"  -T 1.txt
 ```

-use any webdav client,like ios app: ES file explorer to open and uploads files.
+or , one can use any webdav client,like ios app: ES file explorer to open and uploads files.

 happy , enjoy, gogogo :)